mauricioortiz01/audit_and_control_hands_on/README.md

 1. Configure your IAM Policy:
     1. For service, choose `SNS`
     1. For Actions, select all
-    1. For reseources, select `All resources`
+    1. For resources, select `All resources`
     1. Click on `Add additional Permissions`
         1. For service choose `CloudWatch Logs` **It has to be CloudWatch Logs not just CloudWatch
         1. For Actions, select all